jhonpedro/jhonpedro/README.md

   - I plan to study about non-relational databases too (like MongoDB or DynamoDB), in my whole programming path I have worked only with relational ones, and I think that I have to know the differences and learn when to choose each one.

-- 🏢 Intern at Luby Software.
+- 🏢 Fullstack Software Developer at Luby Software.
 - 📫 How to reach me?
 Try my <a href="https://www.linkedin.com/in/jo%C3%A3o-pedro-barros-ferreira-91457a204/" target="_blank" >Linkedin</a> or my E-mail: pedrobarros2010@gmail.com

 <div align="center">